Create a

 These three should be treated as a starting point based on their attractiveness and alignment with an individual's skills, mindset, and capabilities.

-• Administrative experts tend to be focused on a single discipline and are experts in administrating and interpreting its policies, procedures, programs, and systems.
-They enjoy the details and nuances of applying those to changing regulatory, business, and labor market environments, communicating them to employees, and aligning those to the organization's needs.
+• Administrative experts tend to be focused on a single discipline and are experts in administering and interpreting its policies, procedures, programs, and systems.
+They enjoy the details and nuances of applying them to changing regulatory, business, and labor-market environments, communicating them to employees, and aligning them with the organization's needs.

 • Specialists are highly skilled and experienced in a significant HR discipline, such as L&D, recruiting, or compensation.
 These require extended time to develop expertise in strategy definition, technical methods, policy development, plan or program administration, data analysis, systems, strategic business directions, and skill gaps.
-They also must look outside the organization to external sources of information and insights into best practices, emerging trends, and labor and economic market conditions.
-Becoming a strong specialist requires an appreciation of disciplined and researched approaches to building programs and practices that are financially viable and drive business outcomes.
+They must also look beyond the organization for information and insights on best practices, emerging trends, and labor and economic market conditions.
+Becoming a strong specialist requires an appreciation for disciplined, research-based approaches to building programs and practices that are financially viable and drive business outcomes.

 2. Balance depth and breadth

-Development through education and mobility through roles should always consider adding critical depth and breadth to an individual’s capabilities, knowledge, and skills.
+Development through education and mobility through roles should always aim to add critical depth and breadth to an individual’s capabilities, knowledge, and skills.
 Understanding the mix of one’s interests, aspirations, skills, and competencies should drive the answer to the “what’s next” question.
 One’s aspirations and skills should be front and center when considering the next steps.

 • Breadth: Moving towards a role as a generalist, HR Manager, Director, or HRBP will require a breadth of functional expertise in coaching, organization development, employee skills development, and recruiting, mixed with leadership and employee listening, process design and management, change management, and communications.
 Knowledge of the business is probably the most critical part of developing here.
 However, the business alignment learned in those roles is also essential experience for future COE or HRSS leaders who must design and develop. and administer enterprise-wide programs that are attuned to business realities and needs.

-• Depth: Developing solid skills, expertise, and a track record of impact in compensation, recruiting, HR strategy, and L&D brings exposure and skills in skills crucial to higher-level jobs related to planning, budgeting, technology, process design, and workflow management.
-These also bring expanded opportunities to work with and learn from leaders in partner organizations in areas such as finance, information technology, procurement, and legal and compliance.
-The expanded understanding of how the organization operates and with whom to network when addressing different challenges is vital to success in higher-level roles, whether specialist or generalist.
+• Depth: Developing solid skills, expertise, and a track record of impact in compensation, recruiting, HR strategy, and L&D provides exposure to and expertise in skills crucial to higher-level jobs related to planning, budgeting, technology, process design, and workflow management.
+These also offer expanded opportunities to work with and learn from leaders in partner organizations across finance, information technology, procurement, and legal and compliance.
+An expanded understanding of how the organization operates and whom to network with to address different challenges is vital to success in higher-level roles, whether specialist or generalist.

 3. Acquire business knowledge and expertise